Wakefield Poole: Biography

 Poole was born in Salisbury, North Carolina, and was raised both there and in Jacksonville, Florida, where his family later moved.

 He joined the Ballet Russe de Monte Carlo in 1957 and later became a dancer, choreographer, and director on television and Broadway.
 From 1964 to 1968, Poole was married to Nancy Van Rijn, a Broadway performer and choreographer.

 In the late 1960s, Poole and his lover Peter Schneckenburger (later known as Peter Fisk, star of Boys in the Sand) began experimenting with film and multimedia shows, culminating in a multimedia gallery show for Broadway poster artist David Edward Byrd at the Triton Gallery in New York.
 Poole made his directorial film debut with Boys in the Sand (1971).

 He and Boys in the Sand producer Marvin Shulman made another film the following year entitled Bijou, starring Bill Harrison.
+Having observed the success of Deep Throat, Poole's initial idea was to make a straight-porn movie in which a female fashion model who goes to an anonymous sex club.
+But following the Commission on Obscenity and Pornography, set up by President Lyndon B. Johnson and continued by Richard Nixon, he decided to "stay in this small little genre" of gay porn.
+In place of the female model, the film portrays a male construction worker, who discovers an intriguing invitation to a club in the purse of a female hit-and-run victim.

-Poole and Shulman then attempted to make a crossover film, Wakefield Poole's Bible, a trio of Old Testament stories focusing on female Biblical figures and starring Georgina Spelvin as a comic Bathsheba.
+Next, Poole and Shulman attempted to make a crossover film, Wakefield Poole's Bible, a trio of Old Testament stories focusing on female Biblical figures and starring Georgina Spelvin as a comic Bathsheba.
 The film was unsuccessful with audiences, though well received by the few critics who saw it.
 A number of Poole's films starred Casey Donovan, one of the best known porn stars of his time.
 One of them, Moving!
 (1974) challenged what Poole in a 1978 interview called the "middle-class values" of "the vast majority of gays" with its lengthy and graphic fisting scenes, which Poole considered important as "one interpretation of reality related man-to-man."

+In the mid-1970s Poole, Peter Fisk, and Paul Hatlestad owned an art gallery and gift shop in San Francisco named Hot Flash of America.

 Poole said that he stopped making films because of "the AIDS situation.
 I lost my fanbase to AIDS."
 In the same interview, Poole said that he had been a heavy cocaine user, and that "cocaine saved my life," because it made him unable to have sex.
 After his filmmaking career, he studied at the French Culinary Institute and worked in the food services industry until retiring to Jacksonville.

 Poole appears as himself in the film documentaries Ballets Russes, That Man: Peter Berlin, and Where Ocean Meets Sky.
 In 2000, Alyson Books published his autobiography Dirty Poole: the Autobiography of a Gay Porn Pioneer, which was reprinted with a new afterword by Lethe Press in 2011.